Hala1mo/Hotel_Management_System/README.md

 - Attributes: ID, List of rooms reserved, user id, number of adults, number of children, check-in date, check-out date, payment method (e.g. pay now, pay later), invoice.
 - Relationships:
   - Each booking has one or more rooms reserved.
-  - Each task is assigned to a specific employee for a specific room in a specific date.

 ### Reserve Room
 - Description: This is for reserving a room for a specific booking.